 Pump stations run 24 hours a day, 7 days a week.
 The function of the stations may go unnoticed, but they play an essential role in protecting public health and our environment.

-The Ventnor Pump Station has undergone major renovations to improve its capacity and reliability.
 One key upgrade is the expansion of the wet well system.
 Wet wells are large holding tanks that collect incoming sewage and transfer it out of the station once it reaches a certain level.
 The wet well system in the Ventnor pump station was doubled in size to handle larger volumes—an essential improvement for managing heavy coastal flooding.
 Repairs to the rebar and a fresh interior coating were also completed.

 The dry well was painted and underwent LED lighting replacements.
 The pipes and pumps pictured below push the wastewater out of the pump station.